 Some drugs used to treat CLL can also cause dormant viruses to become active.
 For instance, if you already carry the hepatitis virus or CMV, treatment may allow them to grow and cause problems.
 Blood tests will be done to watch virus levels.
 Drugs may be used to help keep these viruses under control.

 Using drugs to help prevent infections this way may be called anti-infective prophylaxis.
 Antibiotics and anti-viral drugs are also used to treat infections.
 Often, active infections require higher doses or different drugs than are used to prevent infections.

 It's best for people with CLL to speak to their health care provider before getting any vaccine.

 Experts recommend that people with CLL get the pneumonia vaccine every 5 years.
 They also recommend a yearly flu shot (influenza vaccine).

 Avoid vaccines that contain live viruses.

-For more information on vaccines, see Vaccination During Cancer Treatment.
+For more information on vaccines, see Vaccination and Flu Shots for People with Cancer.